ysfzun/Mustang-Modal/README.md

 ### Attaching To a And button Elements

-Firstly you can add m-modal to class attribute.
+Firstly you must add m-modal to class attribute.

 **load:** If you set data-type as load will be ajax request.
 ```html